rusher321/shinyfunction.R/README.md

 # shinyfunction.R
-collect some R functions together for source  coveniently Here is a example how to write a efficient R function
+collect some R functions together for source  coveniently
+\nHere is a example how to write a efficient R function
 ```
 # the initial function
 Summary.MeanAndSd <- function (x) {